valvestate/valvestate.github.io/_pages/about.md

 News
 =====
++ **Feb 24:** I will be attending CSL'24 to present [this paper](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.CSL.2024.32), and then visiting [Giuseppe Perelli](https://giuseppeperelli.github.io/) at Sapienza Rome until 9 March.
 + **Jan 24:** I am visiting [Julian Gutierrez](https://research.monash.edu/en/persons/julian-gutierrez-santiago) at Monash until 9 Feb.
 + **Aug 22:** Joined Heriot-Watt University, Edinburgh, as an assistant professor.
 + **Jan 22:** Our research project *Optimal Decision-Making in Probabilistic Multi-Agent Learning Environment* has been granted for Australia-Germany Joint Research Cooperation Scheme funding by the German Academic Exchange Service (DAAD). (with Anthony W. Lin, and Julian Gutierrez and Frits de Nijs (Monash University)).